Insights

 Used this way, transactional SMS helps businesses take care of their customers by providing important information in a timely manner.
 As a result, customers are happy because they gain instant access to details about their transactions or orders.
 It’s a win-win!

-Transactional SMS example
+Transactional SMS example in a mobile handset

 Transactional SMS enables timely updates based on a user’s actions or purchases.